Disclaimer

 - Explanation:

-This workshop demonstrated how to chain multiple text processing utilities together using pipes to perform a complex task, and how tee
+This workshop demonstrated how to chain multiple text processing utilities together using pipes to perform a complex task, and how tee can be used to capture intermediate data within a pipeline without interrupting the flow.

 Conclusion